 “Exquisitely written… There is lucidity and depth in each observed or remembered moment … an overall view of a beautiful landscape seen through clear water, a scene of truth and transformation.” — The Washington Post on “The Last First Day”

-Carrie Brown is the author of five acclaimed novels — Rose’s Garden, Lamb in Love, Confinement, The Hatbox Baby and The Rope Walk — as well as a collection of short stories, The House on Belle Isle.
-The Last First Day, published by Pantheon Books, went on sale September 17th.
+Carrie Brown is the author of six acclaimed novels — Rose’s Garden, Lamb in Love, Confinement, The Hatbox Baby, The Rope Walk and, most recently, The Last First Day — as well as a collection of short stories, The House on Belle Isle.
+A new novel, The Stargazer’s Sister, will be published by Pantheon Books in 2015.

 She has won many awards for her work, including a National Endowment for the Arts fellowship, the Barnes and Noble Discover Award, the Janet Heidinger Kafka Prize, The Great Lakes Book Award, and, twice, the Library of Virginia Award.
 Her short fiction has appeared in journals including One Story, Glimmer Train, The Georgia Review, and The Oxford American.
 Her work has been translated into several languages, and she has appeared at literary festivals, libraries, bookstores, and colleges and universities across the country.

 A graduate of Brown University and the MFA program in Creative Writing at the University of Virginia, where she held a prestigious Henry Hoyns Fellowship, she has taught creative writing at Sweet Briar College, where she was the Margaret Banister Writer in Residence, at the University of North Carolina-Greensboro, where she was a visiting writer, and at summer conferences.
 She is now Distinguished Professor of Creative Writing at Hollins University in Virginia.

 “This is a novelist who understands that the forest is in the leaf.” — Ron Charles, The Christian Science Monitor

 Praise for The Last First Day